Travel Clothing for Antarctica and Arctic,

 Make sure you take spare batteries, and spare spare batteries and lots of memory.

 High factor sun-screen for the same reason.
-If you've never been burnt under your nose from reflections from snow or sea now's your chance.
+If you've never been burnt under your nose from reflections from snow or sea now's your chance (a small tube is enough though).

 Full size waterproof liners for your backpack will protect everything inside from the sea splashing on a bumpy zodiac ride or in case you drop it in the sea (a rare occurrence but not entirely unknown).

 Ships cabins are smaller than hotel rooms, so space matters.
-Soft bags can be squashed and pushed under beds whereas large rigid cases can be more awkward.
+Soft sided bags can be squashed and pushed under beds or into wardrobes whereas large rigid cases can be more awkward.
 They also tend to weigh less, so making them easier to carry and taking up less of your baggage allowance.

 Binoculars - A must if you're a wildlife fanatic and a "nice to have" if you're not.